Adjunct Program Faculty

 I was wrong.

 I feel passionately that my job is to make people the best learners, the best educators, they can be.
 I have seen amazing growth in teacher interns over the course of a year that fuels this passion.
 People always ask me if I miss the classroom.
 Although I’m still in the “classroom,” I know what they mean: Don’t you miss working with kids?
 Yes.
 But also, no. I love working with people.
 I love working with learners of any age.
 I am a passionate educator, and my students still bring me laughter, challenge and unexpected insight every day.

-Kristen Downey, MEd, is the Associate Director for Teacher Education at UVEI where she teaches in the teaching and school leadership programs.
-She has been a middle school language arts teacher in the Upper Valley for eleven years.
-Several years after graduating from Colby College with a major in English and Creative Writing, she entered UVEI’s Class of 2003 (known then as UVTI).
+She is a former middle and high school school language arts teacher in the Upper Valley.
+After graduating from Colby College with a major in English and Creative Writing, she entered UVEI’s Class of 2003 (known then as UVTI).
 She earned a masters degree through Plymouth State University where her action research focused on approaches to student discipline.
-In addition to being a classroom teacher, Ms. Downey recently served as Richmond Middle School’s Writing Coach, which included designing and implementing training for faculty, as well as facilitating school-wide writing assessments.
-Her internship with the Vermont Writing Collaborative allowed her to share her passion for and knowledge about helping students become effective writers.
-She also serves on the Thetford, VT School Board.

 You can follow her on Twitter @UVEIDowney